Born on this date

 Roman Anderson kicked 6 field goals and a single as the Gold Miners defeated the Roughriders before 23,669 fans at Taylor Field in Regina.
 Saskatchewan running back Mike Saunders scored the game's only touchdown on a 30-yard pass from Warren Jones late in the 1st half.
 Dave Ridgway converted and added 3 field goals, 2 in the 4th quarter after the Gold Miners had taken a 19-10 lead.

 Lui Passaglia kicked a field goal with 11 seconds remaining in regulation time to give the Lions their win over the Eskimos before 23,187 fans at Commonwealth Stadium.
 Mr. Passaglia's field goal was his fourth of the game.
 Sean Millington rushed 60 yards for the first B.C. touchdown, and quarterback Kent Austin rushed 1 yard for the Lions' other TD.
 Lucius Floyd scored the only Edmonton touchdown on a 10-yard pass from Damon Allen just 4:02 into the game.
 Sean Fleming converted and added 5 field goals, including one from 56 yards just before halftime.
 The other Edmonton points came on a safety touch when Mr. Passaglia was sacked in the end zone while trying to punt early in the 4th quarter.
-The game had been scheduled to be played on October 2, but had been moved up to accomodate the Rolling Stones concert several days hence.
+The game had been scheduled to be played on October 2, but had been moved up to accommodate the Rolling Stones concert several days hence.

 10 years ago